Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 If your child will definitely be going or returning to school you may wish to follow the scope and sequence used by your preferred school.
 You could ask the school what text-books or learning programs they use and search for a supplier on the internet.

 It isn't necessary to use a 'school-at-home' approach (see below) to help ease the transition between school and home education.
 In her thesis, More than One Way to Learn': Transitions between home and school, Australian home education researcher Glenda Jackson demonstrated that "home educated students are moving into and out of mainstream educational institutions and benefitting academically, socially and through personal development from their transition experiences in both directions."
 This was regardless of the style or approach of home education used within the homeschool.Many families and teachers cite higher levels of motivation with mature attitudes to studying and interacting with peers upon return to school, with students often quickly catching up in areas not yet covered during their time as home educating students.
+What often happens, however, is that kids thrive at home and enjoy the freedom to learn in ways that best suit their learning needs and style.

 See also the other articles in this Choosing Curriculum series: